H.R. 979: AM Radio for Every Vehicle Act of 2025

 Could a car company charge extra for AM radio?

 No. H.R.
-979 says AM access must be standard equipment, not a paid add-on.
-During the transition period, manufacturers also cannot charge a separate fee for AM access.
+979 says AM has to be standard equipment, built into the base price — not a paid add-on or a feature locked behind a subscription.
+Even during the transition, manufacturers cannot tack on a separate fee for AM access.

 What happens before the AM rule takes effect?